 I received a huge bag of donated sweet potatoes and carrots from Goodness Greeness.
 At first I rocked out the baked sweet potatoes but the family started to complain so my mind wandered to the world of curry.
 In the past, I have dabbled with Indian curry and sweet potatoes but this time I decided to take a different route and incorporate coconut milk and thai chiles.
 I thought about the flavors I love in thai coconut curry.
 Ginger, garlic, scallions, coconut milk, curry paste, palm sugar and lime.
 I took all of these flavor profiles and combined it with my soup base.
 (Not to mention, I have a really well stocked pantry).

 The outcome was an amazingly healthy, flavorful and vegan (yes, vegan) fall soup.
 It’s perfect for anyone with a dietary restriction (it’s gluten-free and dairy-free people).
 Eureka!
 I have just stumbled upon the perfect dish!
+I just learned that I can be using that best rated slow cooker I never use to make this soup, it got even easier!
 Besides being an awesome lunch or dinner it would be great if you poured the soup into cute little espresso cups and passed it around for an appetizer at Thanksgiving.
 Yes people we’re almost halfway through November; we have to start to talk about Thanksgiving.

 The soup starts with the essentials: ginger, garlic and scallions.
 Then I add the sweet potatoes and carrots and let everything sauté for a bit together.
 Next step is very important…the addition of thai curry paste.
 You want to make sure to let the thai curry coat the veggies and become fragrant.
 Let it simmer away in veggie stock until tender and then puree.